Pending Wisconsin Supreme Court decision on whether to add Green Party ticket to the presidential ballot upends election preparations

 After those deadlines, local governments must send ballots out on a rolling basis as they receive additional requests, up until the state deadline for requesting a ballot on Oct.
 29.

-“This is really nuts, honestly,” said Scott McDonell, the clerk in Dane County, home of Madison, who was on the phone with the county’s printing contractor this week in preparation for the ruling and expected his staff to work through the weekend to prepare envelopes, instructions and mailing labels for the arrival of new ballots.
+“This is really nuts, honestly,” said Scott McDonell, the clerk in Dane County, who was on the phone with the county’s printing contractor this week in preparation for the ruling and expected his staff to work through the weekend to prepare envelopes, instructions and mailing labels for the arrival of new ballots.

 Democrats say they fear that a last-minute change to the ballot will create havoc for election officials and confusion among voters with just weeks to go before the election.
 There is also the possibility that a Green Party ticket could siphon votes from their nominee, former vice president Joe Biden.